 Some people stipple with small dots, I don’t see why you would want to, not with graphite pencil.
 I create a stipple effect by lightly shading with the side of a pencil over textured paper.

-Graphite can be blended with paper stumps, cotton buds, and soft brushes.
+Graphite can be blended with paper stumps, cotton buds, and soft blending brushes.
 It looks great for subtle gradations of tone.
 It’s particularly useful for skin tones and can be removed entirely if you go wrong.

-Further Reading: How to Draw Realistic Shadows
+This post will show you: How to Draw Realistic Shadows

-If you like realism, shading hair and fur can look more authentic if you draw in the direction of the growth.
-In this case, the hair should criss-cross slightly to look authentic.
+If you like realism, shading hair, and fur can look more authentic if you draw in the direction of the growth.
+In this case, the hair should crisscross slightly to look authentic.
 Highlights can be lifted off with an eraser.